jorgefuertes/mister-modemu/README.md

 ## What is

-This is a modem emulator to be instaled into a
-[Mister FPGA board](https://misterfpga.org).
+This is a modem emulator to be installed into a [Mister FPGA board](https://misterfpga.org).

 It allows ZX-Next, or any other core that can use a serial port and